Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Include any relevant software or language skills
+- Include any relevant software or language proficiency

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or internships
+- List any relevant experience you have gained through volunteering or interning

-- Note any achievements or responsibilities you fulfilled in these roles.
+- Note any achievements or responsibilities you fulfilled in these roles

 References: